cs3281/lectures/README.md

 Programming assignments are a key component of the learning experience in this class.
 Through these assignments, you will gain first-hand experience with operating systems and associated concepts.
 You will develop and run the assignments in Ubuntu.
 The assignments will be also graded in Ubuntu.
 Copying solutions from the Internet or posting your solutions are both violations of the Honor Code.

-Assignments will usually be given on Tuesday and will be due the next Monday by 11:59pm Central Time. **Assignment collaborations are forbidden unless explicitly permitted.**
+Assignments will usually be given on Monday or Tuesday and will be due the next Monday by 11:59pm Central Time. **Assignment collaborations are forbidden unless explicitly permitted.**

 Any submission that does not compile will be penalized at least **50%**.
 The instructors and graders reserve the right to give a **0%** for any assignment that does not have a substantive solution to the assignment – in other words you cannot earn points by merely submitting the provided code.